zwx8981/LIQE/README.md

 ```

-# Demo2: import LIQE as an independent module and perform inference
+# Demo2: import LIQE as a standalone module and perform inference
 ```bash
 python demo2.py
 ```